-When I read articles about how the middle class is being priced out of Orange County it reminds me of an Economic Development course I took in college.
+When I read articles about how the middle class is being priced out of Orange County, California it reminds me of an Economic Development course I took in college.
 It was fascinating to learn about the familiar patterns that undeveloped countries would follow as they advanced into developed countries.
-Typically, this transformation took place as the country evolved from a agricultural economy to a industrial one, leading to the growth and development of large urban centers (i.e. cities).
+Typically, this transformation took place as the country evolved from a agricultural economy to a industrial one.
+This has lead to the growth and development of large urban centers (i.e. cities).

 But as an area develops, it’s economy grows and there are more opportunities for people there.
 This, of course, attracts more people and drives up demand and cost for housing.
-In Orange County, as well as most large cities in the country, housing has become astronomically expensive as there just isn’t enough of it to support the growing population.
+In Orange County, as well as most large cities in the country, housing has become astronomically expensive.
+There isn’t enough of it to support the growing population.